 It's pretty astonishing when you think about it.

 At just 12 months, you’re happy if your kids are learning to walk.
-Then, just a year later, they start making complex connections between various ideas and feelings — speaking, counting, expressing ideas.
+Then, just a year later, they start making complex connections between various ideas and feelings — speaking, counting, and expressing ideas.

 But this type of fast-paced development doesn't (or at least, shouldn't) happen in a vacuum.